-But luckily he has his 2 daughters to help him through this traumatic time, played fantastically by Shailene Woodley and Amara Miller – 2 absolute stars in the making.
-They berate, cajole and support their dad through finding out that the wife he thought was whiter than white, actually wasn’t and now she’s in a coma from a boating accident, he needs to work out how his, and their, lives move forward.
+Honolulu lawyer Matt King – a beautiful, ordinary guy performance from George Clooney – has a pretty perfect life when we first meet him.
+But before long, we’re watching while his personal life implodes before our eyes.
+Luckily, he has his two daughters Alexandra and Scottie to help him through this traumatic time, played fantastically by Shailene Woodley and Amara Miller respectively – absolute stars in the making.
+They berate, cajole and support their dad through finding out that the wife he thought was whiter than white, actually wasn’t and now she’s in a coma from a boating accident, he needs to work out how his, and their lives move forward.

-Added to that, Payne always provides a top notch supporting cast and this time we have Beau Bridges as Matt’s faux friendly cousin, Robert Forster as his father in law and best of all Matthew Lillard as his wife’s lover, Judy Greer as his wife and Nick Krause as his older daughter’s close friend Sid – absolutely brilliant performances.
+Added to that, Payne always provides a top notch supporting cast and this time we have Beau Bridges as Matt’s faux friendly cousin, Robert Forster as his father in law, Matthew Lillard and Judy Greer a couple his wife knew and best of all, the young but very talented Nick Krause as Alexandra’s close friend Sid.
+Absolutely brilliant performances all round.

 Payne isn’t afraid to show the pain in people’s lives (no pun intended) and what you come away with from his films is actually a better understanding of who you are as a person, seen through the eyes of his protagonists – whether that’s Miles, Warren Schmidt, or Matt King in this case in THE DESCENDANTS – he’s a brilliant and poetic film-maker who’ll hook me to the medium for as long as he’s making movies.